chdao/espnow-perfectly-adequate-arcade-pedal/README.md

 A wireless pedal system using ESP-NOW for low-latency communication between pedal transmitters and a USB HID keyboard receiver.
 Perfectly adequate for arcade gaming!

+**Original Design**: This project is based on the [Perfectly Adequate Arcade Pedal (Wireless)](https://www.printables.com/model/1220746-perfectly-adequate-arcade-pedal-wireless) design on Printables.
+All initial ideas and the pedal model come from that design.

 ## Overview

 This project consists of: